grsoares21/video-silence-cutter/README.md

 # Video Silence Cutter
-A NodeJS script written in TypeScript to trim out quiet sections out of videos.
+A NodeJS script written in TypeScript to trim quiet sections out of videos.

 ## Requirements
 This script uses [FFmpeg](https://ffmpeg.org/) for its manipulations on video and audio files.